-On Sunday 18th March, Jo Church and Freddie Keyworth will be running the Reading Half Marathon raising funds through sponsorship, whilst Lynda Ennis and Al Clarke will be walking 13.1 miles around Hythe Marina in the New Forest.
+On Sunday 22nd April, Jo Church and Freddie Keyworth will be running the Southampton Half Marathon raising funds through sponsorship, whilst Lynda Ennis and Al Clarke will be walking 13.1 miles around Hythe Marina in the New Forest.
 It’s an unconventional way to complete a marathon (!), but the focus is on fundraising and it’s our response as a team to the Ritchie family’s challenge and we hope you may be able to support us.

 How can you get involved?

 We would be most grateful if you would consider making a donation on this JustGiving page but we would also like to welcome you to join us on the South Coast on Sunday 22nd April and walk with us for some of the journey.